Cuban Pastelitos recipe - How to Make Baked Turnover Pastries

 also have a few things to add.
 The first is that there are slight differences

-between Cuban bakery pastries, and those made using this recipe.
+between the pastries you would find at a Cuban bakery, and those made using this recipe.
 Bakery

-pastelitos are usually larger to make room for more filling, a bit heavier, and
+pastelitos are usually larger, to make room for more filling.
+They are also a bit heavier, and

 the pastry dough is made with butter.

-Sometimes pastelitos are sold as squares (not triangles).
+Sometimes pastelitos are sold in square shapes (not triangles).
 Other times they are

 often baked as an entire sheet, then cut into triangles like Greek baklava.
 The